muschellij2/freesurfer/README.md

 Much of the operations of Freesurfer are incorporated.
 This package is very useful for structural imaging, such as MRI.
-Some of the fMRI functionality has not been ported or has limited capabiilty.
+Some of the fMRI functionality has not been ported or has limited capability.

 ## Installation